Gen Z, millennials speak out on reluctance to become parents

 “Now with increased wildfires, droughts, heat waves, all of a sudden it is becoming real that, OK, this is happening during my time, and what is this going to look like during the time that my children are alive?” she said.

-In New York City, 23-year-old Emily Shapiro, a copyrighter for a pharmaceutical ad agency, earns $60,000 a year, lives at home as she saves money and has never wanted children.
+In New York City, 23-year-old Emily Shapiro, a copywriter for a pharmaceutical ad agency, earns $60,000 a year, lives at home as she saves money and has never wanted children.

 “They’re sticky.
 I could never imagine picking up a kid that’s covered in ice cream.
 I’m a bit of a germaphobe.
 I don’t want to change a diaper.
 If I did have one, I wouldn’t want them until they’re in, like, sixth grade.
 I also think the physical Earth isn’t doing so great so it would be unfair,” she said.